The mathematical solution to this one is relatively easy, as it can be based on the existing

 The time is in milliseconds.
 Usually only CPU time is relevant.
 The

 gc is for garbage collection, which is important to know as it can vary depending on what procedures were run previously.
 The procedure

 void is used to wrap the expression because

 time will make sure to return the value of the expression inside it.
 However, in this case we don’t want to show it because it would be far too large to deal with.
 All

-void does is toss out the result inside it, which makes it handy when we’re just looking at the time taken.
-In this case, it’s only there to show that this procedure is indeed quite fast, as this number has on the order of a million digits.
-If you aren’t using Racket, you can get rid of it (or try to find the equivalent function and see how long it takes to compute this value).
+void does is toss out the result inside it, which makes it handy when we only care about the time taken.
+In this case, the time function shows that this procedure is indeed quite fast, as this number has on the order of a million digits.
+If you aren’t using Racket, you can get rid of that check (or try to find the equivalent timing function and see how long it takes to compute this value).